EMPLOYMENT LAW NEWS

 Connecticut

-Also, employers cannot discharge or take adverse action against an employee due to legal off-duty marijuana use — unless failure to do so would cause employer to violate federal contract or lose federal funding.
+In Connecticut, employers cannot refuse to employ an applicant or discharge or take adverse action against employees based solely on positive test result for marijuana – unless failure to do so would cause an employer to violate a federal contract or lost federal funding.

 Legalized Marijuana in Illinois: 5 Things Employers Need to Know